Web UX ; UI & Product Design

 Creating an ideal onboarding experience that is concise, yet adequately informative and clear, interactive and intuitive.
 The goal was to make the user feel ‘at home’ within the shortest possible time

 A semester-long assignment in which I was tasked to create an onboarding experience that would help users become familiar and productive with the product - Lucidchart - within the shortest time possible.
 I was expected to problem-frame and problem-solve simultaneously.

 Sketch, Figma, Google Docs, Slack

 Jaz Talley, Nikita Pinjare, Nan Jiang

-"From my initial interactions with Lucidchart, I gathered that they wanted to make their diagramming software a tool everybody uses - not only enterprises, even students Anyone and everyone is a potential Lucidchart user."
+During my initial interactions with Lucidchart, I gathered that they wanted to make their diagramming software a tool everybody uses - not only enterprises, even students.
+Anyone and everyone was a potential Lucidchart user.